COVID-19 Patient Alert: Updated 13/8/21

 OPEN FOR URGENT CARE

-Due to the most recent Victorian government announcement, Hampton Eyecare is open for URGENT and ESSENTIAL eye care and contactless collection of glasses and contact lenses only.
+Hampton Eyecare is now open for URGENT eye care and contactless collection of glasses and contact lenses.

 Could your child be short sighted?